rileyKippes/mern/README.md

 MERN Stack Webserver by Riley Harlan Kippes

 Features include being able to register, log in, log out, and view your personal account.
 You can also chat on the chat box, and send direct messages to each other.
+There's also an engine displacement calculator that uses 1-way data binding.

 Being pretty was not a concern, function was.